spiermar/spiermar.github.io/projects.md

 # Mikrogramm

 I love electronic music.
 Time is lacking, but whenever possible, I try to record something new and fresh at my home studio.
-If it's not complete *crap*, it goes to SoundCloud.
+If it's not complete *rubbish*, it goes to SoundCloud.

 [Mikrogramm @ SoundCloud](https://soundcloud.com/Mikrogramm)